JoeAndersson/Offline-Signing-Scripts/README.md

 # Core Offline Signing Scripts
-These scripts allow you to create unsigned transactions and confirm transactions from an offline Bitcoin Core wallet.
+These scripts allow you to create unsigned transactions from an offline Bitcoin Core wallet.

-They require no dependences outside of Bitcoin Core and uses only standard GNU commands so they can be run fully offline.
+They require no dependencies outside of Bitcoin Core and use only standard GNU commands; they can be run fully offline.

-The scripts cannot touch your private keys as they never requires decrypting the wallet.
+The scripts cannot touch your private keys as they never require decrypting the wallet.

 Optimized for code review and auditability.

-Import only the addresses you need, maximum privacy.
+Import only the addresses you need for maximum privacy; no leaking xpubs.

 How to Setup The Scripts: